Hall of fame

 - Queen Elizabeth I used to worship in the ancient Norman Church of St. Nicholas' in Pyrford.

-- James Cracknell is the winner of two Olympic gold medals, firstly in Sydney 2000 and more recently in Athens 2004.
+- James Cracknell is the winner of two Olympic gold medals (Sydney 2000 and Athens 2004).
 James, from Pyrford, helped Steve Redgrave and the coxless four to victory in the finals of their competition in 2000.